-Jonathan Padilla, who earned his degree in government at Harvard College in 2012, has held research and intern roles for the White House Office of Communications, the Congressional House Appropriations Committee, the Harvard Kennedy School and Google's public affairs department, and has been active in Teach for America, Young Democrats of America and the Hispanic Heritage Foundation.
+Jonathan Padilla earned his degree in government at Harvard College in 2012, held research and intern roles for the White House Office of Communications, the Congressional House Appropriations Committee, the Harvard Kennedy School and Google's public affairs department, and has been active in Teach for America, Young Democrats of America and the Hispanic Heritage Foundation.
 A graduate of Bellarmine College Preparatory in San Jose, Jonathan was named the Cardinal Robert Bellarmine Scholar, the school's highest honor.
-At Joint Venture, Jonathan will assist the staff on energy initiatives, regional studies and other projects.
+At Joint Venture, Jonathan assisted the staff on energy initiatives, regional studies and other projects.

 Rishi Chopra - 2012-2013

-Rishi Chopra is a senior in Justice Studies at San Jose State University and concurrently a student at Lincoln Law School of San Jose.
-He is currently working on an immigration needs project for the San Jose Research Institute and the Silicon Valley Community Foundation, and has recently completed the Asian Pacific American Leadership Institute program at De Anza College in Cupertino.
-Rishi is also active as a marketing consultant with the India West newspaper.
-He contributes his time to a number of community, leadership and public policy organizations, including the Network of Indian Professionals, the Truman National Security Project, and the Asian Pacific American Leadership Institute.
-At Joint Venture, Rishi will be assisting the staff in a variety of tasks related to our ongoing initiatives.
+Rishi Chopra came to Joint Venture as a senior in Justice Studies at San Jose State University and concurrently as a student at Lincoln Law School of San Jose.
+At the time he was working on an immigration needs project for the San Jose Research Institute and the Silicon Valley Community Foundation, and had recently completed the Asian Pacific American Leadership Institute program at De Anza College in Cupertino.
+Rishi was also active as a marketing consultant with the India West newspaper.
+He has contributed his time to a number of community, leadership and public policy organizations, including the Network of Indian Professionals, the Truman National Security Project, and the Asian Pacific American Leadership Institute.
+At Joint Venture, Rishi assisted the staff in a variety of tasks related to our ongoing initiatives.

 Daniel Jacobson - 2011-2012

-Daniel Jacobson is is a senior at Stanford University from Richmond, California, majoring in urban studies.
+Daniel Jacobson was a senior at Stanford University from Richmond, California, majoring in urban studies when he became a fellow.
 He was honored with the Dean's Award for Academic Accomplishment for his work on the Oakland Streetcar Plan, a 140-page proposal to revitalize downtown Oakland and promote smart growth.
 The plan garnered him press from the San Francisco Chronicle, Stanford Magazine, Financial Times Deutschland, FastCompany, and other publications.
 He has also worked at HDR Inc. on the Los Angeles Streetcar project and at Calthorpe Associates on the Vision California plan.
-Daniel will graduate with honors in June 2012 and intends to pursue a career in urban planning.
-During his fellowship with Joint Venture, he will be writing about the smart growth development potential in Silicon Valley.
+Daniel graduated with honors in June 2012.

 Antonea Colón - 2010-2011